stormpath/stormpath-dotnet-documentation/docs/quickstart.rst

 Install the Package
 -------------------

-Now that you've got a project and a Stormpath account all set up and ready to go, all that's left to do before we dive into the code is install the library package from NuGet.
+.. only:: aspnetcore

+  The ``Stormpath.AspNetCore`` package comes with everything you need to plug Stormpath into a ASP.NET Core project.
+It includes the `Stormpath .NET SDK`_, the Stormpath OWIN middleware, and pre-rendered views that work out of the box.

-This can be done with the NuGet Package Manager GUI, or using the Package Manager Console:
+The package can be installed with the NuGet Package Manager interface, or using the Package Manager Console:

 .. only:: aspnetcore

   .. code-block:: none

     PM> install-package Stormpath.AspNetCore

 .. only:: aspnet